 The angular lugs and the sets of three horizontal grooves above and below the dial — classic Art Deco design features — are still there, just as they were in 1931.
-And in further testimony to the timelessness of the Reverso design, all four case sizes that have ever been in production over the last 82 years are, in fact, in production today.
+And in further testimony to the timelessness of the Reverso design, all four case sizes that have ever been in production over the last nine decades or so are, in fact, in production today.

 There were versions of the Reverso made by other companies during the 1930s as well; all, apparently, were done with the permission of César De Trey and Jacques-David LeCoultre.
 In the winter of 1931-32, eight cases were sold to Patek Philippe (Jacques-David LeCoultre was then an administrator of PP).
 The movements Patek installed in those eight cases were round, and although they were supplied by LeCoultre (who was a Patek supplier in those days), the watches were signed Patek Philippe.
 Two of these, a man’s version and the single ladies version, reside today in the Patek Philippe museum in Geneva.